engboris/transcendental-syntax/README.md

 The stellar resolution (RS) is a model of computation introduced by Jean-Yves Girard [1] in his transcendental syntax project as a basis for the study of the computational foundations of logic.
 It has been mainly developed by Eng later in his PhD thesis [2].

+It can be understood from several point of view:
-It is basically a logic-agnostic, asynchronous and very general version of Robinson's first order resolution with disjunctive clauses, which is used in logic programming.
+- it is a logic-agnostic, asynchronous and very general version of Robinson's first order resolution with disjunctive clauses, which is used in logic programming;
+- it is a very elementary logic-agnostic contraint programming language;
+- it is a non-planar generalisation of Wang tiles (or LEGO bricks) using terms instead of colours and term unification instead of colour matching;

-In this model, computation is done by making independent agents/bricks locally interact which each other.
-Those agents match and propagate information by using term unification [2].
-It can be seen as a non-planar generalisation of Wang tiles.
+- it is a model of interactive agents behaving like molecules which interact with each other.
+It can be seen as a generalisation of Jonoska's flexible tiles used in DNA computing;
+- it is an assembly language for meaning.

+Stellar resolution is very elementary and an interpreter for it can be written in a very concise way since it mostly relies on an unification algorithm.

 # Large Star Collider